Eyelid surgery – blepharoplasty

 Is the eyelid correction permanent?

-Will the scars be visible?
+Will the scars be visible after a blepharoplasty?

 What are the risks associated with eyelid surgery?

-As with any procedure, there are risks, including discomfort, bruising, delayed healing and scarring problems.
+As with any procedure, there are risks, including discomfort, bruising, bleeding, delayed healing and scarring problems.
 In rare cases, an ectropion (lower lid malposition) can occur during a lower eyelid correction due to swelling of the conjunctiva, but this is usually temporary and can be treated.

 When can I resume social activities?